How to Sell a House By Owner in Maine

 8. Evaluate offers, negotiate, and make disclosures

 When purchase offers come in, review each one carefully.
 Look at an offer’s value beyond the purchase price.
-Consider what might impact your selling objectives, such as contingencies, appraisal results, post-inspection demands, closing timelines, and financing conditionals and terms.
+Consider what might impact your selling objectives, such as contingencies, appraisal results, post-inspection demands, closing timelines, and financing conditions and terms.

 - Net proceeds from the sale: Use an online calculator or consult a financial advisor to get a clear picture of how much you will take home after the sale closes.